Limelight IPL Photofacial Overview

 Duration of Results: Removal of brown spots and visible vessels is permanent

 “I could not possibly be happier to have found Amanda.
 Not only is she very skilled at what she does, but as importantly, her ability to make you feel incredibly cared for is second to none.
 Go see her, you won’t regret it!
 (Along with the entire staff that makes you feel super comfortable from your first consultation).”

 -Mercedes S, Google Review

-The Limelight Intense Pulsed Light (IPL) photofacial is wonderful at treating skin pigmentation and vascular issues such as brown spots, broken capillaries, spider veins, and skin redness.
-The IPL used at Carolina Facial Plastics in Charlotte, NC has three wavelengths to choose from, and it can be customized to treat individual pigmentation issues with the greatest versatility and for the best results.
-Virtually any part of your face, neck, chest, or body that has uneven skin tone, diffuse redness, rosacea, or sun damage can be safely treated with Limelight IPL.
+The Limelight intense pulsed light (IPL) photofacial is an effective way to treat skin pigmentation and vascular issues such as brown spots, broken capillaries, spider veins, and skin redness.
+The IPL used at Carolina Facial Plastics in Charlotte, NC, has three wavelengths to choose from.
+Different choices in wavelengths allow us to customize treatments for the best results.
+Any part of the face, neck, chest, or body with uneven skin tone, diffuse redness, rosacea, or sun damage can be safely treated with Limelight IPL.

 - Fades sun spots, freckles, broken capillaries, and skin redness

-- Can be used over the whole body; including face, neck, chest, arms, hands, legs and back
+- Can be used over the entire body, including the face, neck, chest, arms, hands, legs, and back

 - Can be combined with other laser procedures, such as Laser Genesis

 - Takes 15-30 minutes to complete most treatments